 Imagine Austin's plan designates corridors like South Congress Ave. for future density.
 Just being near a corridor isn't enough.
 The Rowen Vale site sits inside a residential block, surrounded on every side by existing single-family homes.

-The City has held developers with stronger corridor justification to tighter standards than what is proposed here.
+The City has previously held developers with stronger corridor justification to tighter standards than what is proposed here.
 Sixty-four units on 0.9 acres, in this location, would exceed anything previously approved in comparable circumstances.

 “Is it really that bad?”